veganhacktivists/veganhacktivists/README.md

 ### Scripts

-`pnpm translation:compile` compiles all messages into a format required by react-intl.
+`pnpm translation:compile` compiles all messages into a format consumable by react-intl.
 `pnpm translation:extract` finds new messages and extracts them into `/translation/data/en.json`.
 Runs `translation:compile` afterwards.
 `pnpm translation:update` compares the defaultMessages in `FormattedMessage` and `intl.formatMessage` with previously extracted messages and updates the code where differences are found.
 `pnpm translation:translate` next.config.ts locales will be used as language key for the deepl translation API, to generate translations of missing messages of the corresponding language.
 Results are written to `/translation/data/{languageKey}.json`.
 Runs `translation:compile` afterwards.